 3tablespoonschopped fresh cilantrooptional

-Put the oil in a small frying pan and set over medium heat.
-When hot, add the remaining ½ teaspoon chopped ginger and the garlic.
-Fry until the garlic turns slightly brown.
-Now add the ground chili powder.
-Lift up the frying pan immediately and pour its entire contents into the pan with the chicken and lentils.
-Also add the lemon juice, sugar, and garam masala.
-Stir to mix and cook on medium-low heat uncovered for about 15 more minutes until the mixture reduces and thickens a bit.
-It will continue to thicken as it sits.
+Heat the oil in a small frying pan over medium heat.
+When hot, add the remaining ½ teaspoon minced ginger and the garlic.
+Fry until the garlic starts to barely brown.
+Stir in the ground chili powder, then immediately pour this mixture into the pan with the chicken and lentils.

 Sprinkle the cilantro over the top just before serving, if desired.